systematic-magic/pubmed/implemented_corrections_ckecking.rst

 **All corrections implemented, author has not replied yet**

-- Go to Production Spreadsheet and update column `Date correx last reviewed` with the date when you checked the pii.
+- Go to Production Spreadsheet and update column "Date correx last reviewed" with the date when you checked the pii.
 - There are 2 columns named `Corrections approved?
-(Y or N)`, put "N" in the empty column and add note "corrx approved, but awaiting auth. resp. + add current date" to the *rightmost* "Approval Notes" column .
+(Y or N)`, put "N" in the empty column and add note "corrx approved, but awaiting auth. resp. + add current date" to the **rightmost** "Approval Notes" column .
 If both `Corrections approved?
-(Y or N)` contain values (i.e. "N") then just append *rightmost* `Approval Notes` column with "corrx approved, but awaiting auth. resp. + add current date"
+(Y or N)` contain values (i.e. "N") then just append **rightmost** `Approval Notes` column with "corrx approved, but awaiting auth. resp. + add current date"

 .. _implemented_and_replied: